 Kyoto Private Tour

 Take a custom tour with a professional, private tour guide of Kyoto.
-Tell your Kyoto private tour guide what you are interested in seeing and they will create a 1-day tour of Kyoto just for you!
+Tell your Kyoto private tour guide what you are interested in seeing and they will create a 1-day tour of Kyoto just for you.
 Find out more!

-Day Trips From Kyoto, Japan
+Best Day Trips from Kyoto, Japan

 Kyoto Day Trip To Osaka

-Travel from Kyoto to Osaka: If you are planning an Osaka day trip from Kyoto on your own, you will have to sort your own transportation.
-Travel from Kyoto to Osaka is best done by train.
-Kyoto to Osaka train information can be found here.
-Otherwise, join a tour where the company will arrange all the details of your trip and Osaka itinerary.
-Staying in Osaka?
-Book a Kyoto day tour from Osaka here.
+If you are planning an Osaka day trip from Kyoto on your own, you will have to sort your own transportation.
+Kyoto to Osaka train information can be found online.

 Day Trip From Kyoto To Nara

-Travel from Kyoto to Nara: If you are creating your own Nara one-day itinerary tour, you will need to plan your own travel between the two cities.
-Kyoto and Nara are just 45km (28 miles) apart and easy to get to by train.
+If you are creating your own Nara one-day itinerary tour, you will need to plan your own transport between the two cities.
+Kyoto and Nara are only 28 miles apart and easy to connect by train.
 The Kyoto to Nara train lines are JR Nara Line and Kintetsu Kyoto Line.
-Kyoto-Nara train information can be found here.
+More Kyoto-Nara train information can be found online.

-Kyoto To Kobe Day Trip
+Kobe Day Trip

 Kyoto To Hiroshima Day Trip